GoLangsam/pipe/readme/closures.md

 Functions are first citizens in go.

-A Function returning a function is a powerful idiom.
+A function returning a function is a powerful idiom.

-Closures takes this on a higher level.
+Closures take this on a higher level.

 These concepts are orthogonal to concurrency.